Interstate 90 in Minnesota: History

 I-90 in Minnesota was authorized as part of the original Interstate network in 1956.
 The first section of I-90 in Minnesota constructed was the bypass of Austin in 1961.
 The wayside rest area near Blue Earth is where the east-building I-90 and west-building I-90 teams linked up in 1978, thus completing construction in Minnesota and joining the 3099.07 mi of the Interstate.
 Plaques dedicating the pavement completion and describing the significance of this segment are on display at the rest area.

-Since being overlaid with bituminous paving in 2006, the original 4 ft gold-colored cement concert line marking the completion of I-90 has been replaced with gold paint on just the shoulder portions of the roadway at the same location.
+The westbound and eastbound paving crews added a gold-tinted section of concrete across the roadway to signify the spot where the two crews met in 1978, called the "Golden Stripe."
+In 2006, this 4 ft stripe was replaced with gold paint on just the shoulder portions while the roadway itself was overlaid with bituminous paving.
+The Golden Stripe was re-created in the same location both eastbound and westbound during a reconstruction project in 2023 and 2024 while also replacing the bituminous pavement with concrete.
+To make the new golden stripe, gold powder from Germany was mixed into the concrete used for the new driving surface.

 I-90 in Minnesota closely follows the route of old US 16 over most of its route except from just east of Austin, where I-90 turns toward Rochester and is constructed on a new alignment not previously covered by a highway.
 The section of I-90 east of Rochester was constructed just south of US 14 and south of the city of Winona.

 I-90 served as a replacement for old US 16 between the South Dakota state line and I-90's interchange with present-day Minnesota State Highway 16 (MN 16) at Dexter.